 With so much fun activity, Hale Farm & Village is the perfect experience for the whole family to spend a day in history!

-Get up close and walk with the new chickens that recently moved into the coop that was completed last fall.
+Get up close and walk with the new chickens that recently moved into the coop that was completed in Fall 2012.

 The Cafe is open in the summer, Wednesday - Sunday 11:00am - 3:00pm.

 If you are bringing a large group to eat at the Gatehouse Cafe, we prefer that you pre-order your food.
 Please call 330-666-3711 to make arrangements.

 Extend the memory of your experience!
 Hale Farm & Village offers unique souvenirs and gifts.
 From baskets and brooms to hand-dipped candles and blacksmith wares, you will find a one-of-a-kind piece that is locally made ~ right at Hale Farm!
 Click here for more information about the Museum Store.